 Despite his proposal, Botta said that the specific features of ventilators do not make them inclined for simple DIY replication.

-Before he wrote up his idea for a ventilator, he saw designs posted in Facebook groups that amounted to jerry-rigged continuous positive airway pressure (CPAP) machines—these sorts of devices can’t sense how much oxygen is getting into a patient’s lungs and aren't nuanced enough to support people with coronavirus-caused respiratory distress, he said.
+Before he wrote up his idea for a ventilator, he saw designs posted in Facebook groups (similar ones have popped up on GitHub) that amounted to jerry-rigged continuous positive airway pressure (CPAP) machines—these sorts of devices can’t sense how much oxygen is getting into a patient’s lungs and aren't nuanced enough to support people with coronavirus-caused respiratory distress, he said.
 His idea, in contrast, contains feedback measures and sensors that would trigger alarms in case of malfunction or inadequate oxygen flow.

 Another challenge for DIY or open-source ventilator proposals is approval by hospitals and regulatory agencies.
 As the burden of the pandemic worsens, regions may see deviations from their standards of care, Botta said, giving the example of triage in Italy.
 Even so, there is not a straightforward path to implementing DIY ventilators in hospitals.

 “It would be very, very challenging to get [open-source ventilators] approved, especially if it's being manufactured essentially by home hobbyists, because there's inherently not much consistency in how things are going to be made,” he said.